Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs.
 EngageIDE also has EngageUI app specific mechanisms for code navigation
-that greatly simplify code navigation udring development.
+that greatly simplify code navigation during development.
 Ctrl-N launches the code navigator.
 4. <b>Simplified codebase organisation</b>.
 The apps you write are all included in a single .cpp file.